michael-brennan2005/mermaid/PLAN.md

     but ops are not (diff. precedence levels).
 Would eliminate need for advanceIfOp function
     - Can SSA just be given the tokenization iterator instead of a full slice of tokens
 TODO: Prickly OCD thing but shader uses hex opcodes whereas frontend Type.Opcode uses decimal opcodes
-TODO: let variable bindings, proper scripting language vibe
-TODO: better webgpu labels
-TODO: profile, profile, profile
-    - why does parsing take so long
-    - creating new buffer for every new tape seems like a lot of overhead, investigate/maybe replace with fixed size buffer or something
-        - Idea could be if new buffer size > old buffer resize, otherwise reuse old buffer, introduce uniform to track tapelength
-TODO: constants - like PI (may be unneccessary with variable bindings lowkey)
 TODO: wgsl shader cleanup
-TODO: line and column info for errors
-TODO: get a proper hot reloading dev setup, single command and stuff
-TODO: phone support
-    - Does any phone browser even haave webgpu support

 # Strategic scratchpad
     - KISS: Just do one 64x64 tile pass, and also no tape pruning.
 No image transformation either (no camera)